NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • commitment and capability of the workplace to implement systems that ensure effective and continuous improvement to WHS.

-While the inspector will always aim to educate and provide advice, there are circumstances when they may:
+While the Inspector will always aim to educate and provide advice, there are circumstances when they may:

 • issue an Improvement Notice directing a person or organisation to undertake corrective action for an identified risk